 With materials in hand, Mitch offered a technique that was new to us, stretching the canvas over where the finished product will be, using pins to form the shape and hold it all in place for sewing.
-Although this worked well for the front panel, the complex curves of the two side panels proved to be too difficult for us to manage templates needed to make the cuts in the Sunbrella that would become our dodger.
+Although this worked well for the front panel, the complex curves of the two side panels proved to be too difficult for us to manage with the Sunbrella, so we resorted to using some Canvex gifted to us by another set of friends (sometimes it really does take a village-or a marina!).
+Canvex is great for this type of work because it is easy to bend and can be cut as many times as you want to make the perfect template before taking the cuts to your expensive canvas.
+After a day of trial and error, Chris had the templates needed to make the cuts in the Sunbrella that would become our dodger.